50 Astonishing Facts You Never Knew About the 50 States

 The state that produces enough cotton each year to make two T-shirts for every American (that’s 599 million tees).
 Say these 9 words and we’ll be able to tell you where you grew up.

 Famous for its diamond trade, Arkansas is the only state where tourists can search for diamonds in their original volcanic source.
 At Arkansas’ Crater of Diamonds State Park, tourists can dig through fields maintained by the park and are allowed to keep any diamonds they discover.
 The park also offers a complimentary identification and registration of the gems.
+Check out the official nicknames for the residents of every state.

 If it were a country, it would have the eighth-largest economy in the world, beating out Italy, Russia, and India.
 These are the strangest food laws you’ll find in every state.

 Although Congress intended the state to be a perfect rectangle, its surveyors wandered a bit off course.
 A tiny kink in the western border disqualified it from rectangle purity.
+Read up on these fun and interesting facts about practically everything.

 The remains of an 8,000-year-old human civilization were found buried in a peat bog here.
 The bodies were so well preserved that human brain tissue was found in a woman’s skull with her DNA still intact.
 These are the cheapest months of the year to visit all 50 states.

 Just outside Atlanta, the picturesque community of Serenbe requires each of its 200-plus homes to include a porch.
+Learn about the literal translation of every state name in America.

 The only state covered entirely by its own time zone, Hawaii-Aleutian, also doesn’t observe daylight saving.
 Here are 50 hilarious jokes for each of the 50 states.

 Boise celebrates the New Year by dropping a 16-foot-tall steel-and-foam potato in the state capital.
 Every year, thousands of “spec-taters” gather to watch.
+Itching to travel?
+Check out the best hidden gem in every state.

 In 1887, engineers began to reverse the flow of the Chicago River to stop pollution from contaminating the city’s water supply.
 The reversal was complete in 1900.
 Learn more about what every state in America is best—and worst—at.